 Speaker programme for 2018

 In our opinion, we have another outstanding programme of talks for you.
-There will be at least another one in the autumn programme The talks are listed below and we start with:
+There will be another two of very high standard in the autumn programme.

 Saturday April 21st 2.30pm Guy de la Bedoyere

 Talk Title: Real lives of Roman Britain/Elusive Celts

 Anyone who watched the Time Team series on Channel 4 with Tony Robinson will have seen Guy in a number of episodes.
 It will be a first time for the Friends that we have had him to give us a talk and we are certainly looking forward to his visit.
 He is a charismatic and engaging speaker and we are sure that he will not disappoint.
 His specialised subject is Roman History and I for one only have a limited knowledge of the subject and am looking forward to Guy enlightening me and our audience on the Roman occupation of Britain.
 Wincobank fort was close by and reference will be made to that.

 Real lives of Roman Britain/Elusive Celts: the evidence for real individuals in the art and archaeology of Roman Britain